nellyontheway/ML2017/README.md

 # ML2017
-the practice which is following Hung-yi Lee cource
+the practice which is following Hung-yi Lee course